Sugawarakana/Battery-Changing-Measurement/README.md

 # Introduction
-This is a repository for BCL Group.
+This is a repository for BCL.
 Currently updating.<br>

 # Devices used
 Laptop + Maker Pi Pico / Raspberry Pi 3 Model B<br>